 This depends on which part of your double eyelids post-surgery that you aren't happy about.

-The good news is that it's often possible to adjust the shape and the height without needing to go through the full surgery again.
+The good news is that it is often possible to adjust the shape and the height without needing to go through the full surgery again.

 However, don’t rush in to adjust it too early, as a large part of the initial look will be due to swelling.
 Adjusting it too early will often make things worse.

-A good yardstick is to allow 2 - 4 weeks after the stitching method, and 3 - 4 months after the cutting method before deciding on adjustments.
+A good yardstick is to allow two to four weeks after the stitching method, and three to four months after the cutting method before deciding on adjustments.

 Of course, there will be that odd case that needs early adjustment.
 Again, your surgeon is best placed to advise you.

 What should you do to achieve the best results after double eyelid surgery?

 It’s best to be a sloth: